This report does not recommend wading on this reach.

 If wind, tide, or launch rules make Essex weak, compare the Kennebec River Estuary for another tidewater striper plan or switch inland to Millers River or the Farmington.

-Massachusetts recreational saltwater fishing regulations control striped bass and other saltwater species.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Massachusetts recreational saltwater fishing rules control striped bass and other saltwater species.
 Check the current rule before fishing or keeping fish.

 Essex town landing area